50 Words or Less

 Sound & Feel

-The back of the C721 irons say “VIBRCOR” near the heel, and this technology is definitely worthy of this prominent shout out.
+The back of the C721 irons say “VIBRCOR” near the heel.
+This technology is definitely worthy of this prominent shout out.
 This is a hollow body iron that feels anything but hollow.
 Impact is extremely quiet, producing a low-pitched “snap.”
 That sound is paired with a feel that is exceptionally solid.

 Over the last few years, one of the more prominent trends in irons is adding distance through low spin.
 While dropping spin is a fine way to add yards, it can be detrimental to the golfer who wants their approach shots to hold the green.
 With the C721 irons, Tour Edge Exotics has shown that you can make an iron very long without giving up workability and shot-stopping power.